Frequently asked questions

 Is there a minimum or maximum amount for bridging?

-Due to security reasons, the minimum amount to bridge is 500 SYNT.
+Due to economical reasons, the minimum amount to bridge is 500 SYNT.
 While there isn’t a maximum limit, we recommend bridging no more than 5 million SYNT at once.

 How long will the bridge be operational?